 Date lodged: 26 April 2017

-To ask the Scottish Government what support is available for children and young people in rural areas with mental health issues.
+To ask the Scottish Government what the process is for schools referring pupils to child and adolescent mental health services (CAMHS).

 Answered by: Maureen Watt 10 May 2017